-Discuss the importance of early detection, breast exams, and self-checking.
+Discuss the importance of early detection, clinical breast exams, and breast-self examinations.

 If the patient is over 40 years old, I make sure they get their routine mammogram and I take an extensive history of their family.
-They understand the importance of mammograms, self-testing as important and triple checking.
+They understand the importance of mammograms, self-testing, and triple checking.
 I make them very aware that mammograms don’t pick up everything, so you have to trust your hands and your doctors.
-Self-screening is very Important as the first line of defense.
+Self-screening is very important as the first line of defense.

-What do you recommend women look for when they’re doing these self-tests at home?
+What do you recommend women look for when they’re doing self-tests at home?

 The wonderful thing about our breasts is that there are two of them.
 We are always looking for symmetry.
 There are women that come out of the shower and raise their arm and they notice that one breast has a little dimple that they never would’ve noticed if they didn’t raise their arm.
 It is important to check the other side.
 Any discrepancies from left to right should raise a red flag.
 If you are concerned that the anatomy is different in one side versus another, that may be the first sign of an early stage of breast cancer.
 Because breast cancer can occur and sit there for many many years before it becomes obvious, any change in your breasts should be worked up.

-As an advocate of women suffering from breast cancer, how are you evoking change?
+As an advocate of women suffering from breast cancer, how are you promoting change?